remla25-team6/operation/README.md

 ### `docker-compose.yml`
 Defines the multi-service Docker Compose setup for local development and testing.
 It specifies the services, environment variables, secrets, and volumes required to run the application stack using Docker.

+## AI Disclaimer
+This README was refined using ChatGPT-4o.